 - Study: 7 in 10 local news readers wouldn’t greatly miss their hometown paper: According to a report from the Pew Research Center’s Project for Excellence in Journalism and Internet, nearly three quarters of adults follow local news, yet 34% of these local news enthusiasts say the disappearance of their local newspaper wouldn’t dramatically impact their lives.
 The report presents a mixed outlook for local newspapers.

-- CIR Launching YouTube Channel For Investigative News Video: In July, the Center for Investigative Reporting is launching a YouTube channel that will feature video content from media outlets like NPR and ABC News as well as submissions from freelancers.
+- CIR Launching YouTube Channel For Investigative News Video: In July, the Center for Investigative Reporting is launching a YouTube channel that will feature video content from media outlets like NPR and ABC News as well as submissions from freelancers and web content writers.

 - Biz Break: Facebook buys Instagram, and Microsoft buys AOL patents in Merger Monday megadeals: This week, Facebook agreed to buy Instagram, the photo photo-sharing app, for $1 billion.
 Instagram is Facebook’s biggest acquisition yet.

 - Cut in E-Book Pricing by Amazon Is Set to Shake Rivals: The Department of Justice’s investigation into price-fixing by five major book publishers has sent ripples through the ebook market.
 In response, Amazon has announced price cuts on ebooks.